finos/common-domain-model/docs/standardized-schedule-method-for-initial-margin-calculation.md

 ## CDM Implementation Overview

-Our implementation aims to accomplish the following:
+The CDM Standardized Schedule implementation aims to accomplish the following:

 - **Development of Standardized Margin Schedule Method**: Create a consistent approach for calculating initial margins across various financial products.
 - **Enhancement of Accuracy and Efficiency**: Improve the precision of margin calculations to better reflect financial risks.
 Reduce time and resources needed for margin computations